 A baby still has to learn what is and is not ok.
 Here are a few ways to approach this unwanted behaviour:

 - Firmly tell the child “no” and move them at an arm's distance away.

 - Tell the child that their behaviour is hurtful and that they should try gentle touches.

 - Say nothing to the child and walk away.
 Do not return for one to two minutes.
 When you do return, act as if nothing happened.
 If it happens again, simply start the process over.

-Generally speaking, staying calm is the best thing for parent and baby.
+Generally speaking, staying calm is the best thing for parents and babies.
 In reality, this can be difficult when you are tired or feel under pressure.
-At these moments it might help to remember that your baby is likely to mimic everything you do, so being calm can inspire them to be calm.
+It might help to remember that your baby is likely to mimic everything you do at these moments, so being calm can inspire them to be calm.